-The Company is a subsidiary undertaking of XTX Holdings Limited "the Parent Company" which is the immediate parent company of the Company domiciled in the Cayman Islands and tax resident in the UK.
+The Company is a subsidiary undertaking of XTX Holdings (UK) Limited "the Parent Company" domiciled in the Cayman Islands and tax resident in the UK.
 The Company's ultimate parent company is XTX Topco Limited, an entity domiciled in Cayman Islands and tax resident in the UK.
-The registered address of XTX Topco Limited is 190 Elgin Avenue, George Town, Grand Cayman, Ky1-9008, Cayman Islands.
 The Company's ultimate controlling party is Alex Gerko.